 Examples of the kinds of research ideas we have previously supported

-If you have an idea, please get in touch with our Research and Evidence Team at firstname.lastname@example.org
+If you have an idea, please get in touch with our Clinical Effectiveness & Research Team at firstname.lastname@example.org

 What we will do with your idea